iconmaster5326/SpiritGuide/README.md

 ## Instructions

-You'll need a purchased and installed copy of Dragon Spirits.
+You'll need a [Ruby](https://www.ruby-lang.org/en/) installation, but more importantly, a purchased and installed copy of Dragon Spirits.
 Please give the developer money for their cool game!

 ### Installation